 The BPM discipline was created to provide a better understanding of how organisations do their work and how this work can be improved in an iterative fashion.
-BPM Suites were created on the basis that a company will host a central BPM Server which will be in charge of automating and monitoring their business processes.
-This approach caused several frustrations in modern organisations, the following list highlights some of the pain points that adopting a BPM Suite represent for medium sized org:
+BPM Suites were designed on the basis that a company will host a central BPM Server which will be in charge of automating and monitoring their business processes.
+This approach caused several frustrations in modern organisations, and the following list highlights some of the pain points that adopting a BPM Suite represent for medium-sized org:

 - BPM Suites are built on top of a technology stack that the IT Department (Software) inside the organization doesn’t otherwise need to know

 - BPM Suites often don’t integrate nicely with other ecosystems

 - Users need to learn a whole new toolset to do the work